squidfunk/mkdocs-material/docs/blog/2022/chinese-search-support.md

 ## Configuration

 Chinese language support for Material for MkDocs is provided by [jieba], an excellent Chinese text segmentation library.
 If [jieba] is installed, the built-in search plugin automatically detects Chinese characters and runs them through the segmenter.
 You can install [jieba] with:

 ```
 pip install jieba
 ```

-The next step is only required if you specified the [separator] configuration in `mkdocs.yml`.
+The next step is only required if you specified the [`separator`][separator] configuration in `mkdocs.yml`.
 Text is segmented with [zero-width whitespace] characters, so it renders exactly the same in the search modal.
-Adjust `mkdocs.yml` so that the [separator] includes the `\u200b` character:
+Adjust `mkdocs.yml` so that the [`separator`][separator] includes the `\u200b`
+character:

 ``` yaml
 plugins: